Do you like switchbacks? This one is for you!

 The trail is mainly used for hiking but it is also used for trail running and mountain biking as well.
 So be sure to look out for them.
 Most people we ran in to were friendly and especially dog-friendly that day.
 We met all sizes and types of dogs on the trail, which is always fun.

 This hike is popular so you can expect medium to high traffic depending on what day and what time of the day you go.
 You can expect this trail to be crowded during weekends.
 It’s also common to see hiking groups – boy scouts and meetups – here as well.

 - Note: views, local history, lizards, wildflowers

-Hiking here in summer is brutal even in the morning unless you can finish hiking before 9 am.
-There is almost no shade.
-Even though the trail is open all-year around, I think January – March is the best time.
+- Hiking here in summer is brutal even in the morning unless you can finish hiking before 9 am.
+There is no shade.
+Even though the trail is open all year round, I think January – March is the best time.